googleads/google-publisher-tag-samples/samples/display-limited-ad/README.md

 from the standard URL.
 When you load GPT from the standard URL, all calls to `setPrivacySettings({ limitedAds: ... })` are ignored and the library may attempt to access client-side storage at any time.
 This allows GPT to more effectively optimize the order of library operations.
-For example, GTP can perform [encrypted signal][admanager_hc_encrypted_signals] collection earlier, increasing the likelihood that gathered signals will be included in every ad request.
+For example, GPT can perform [encrypted signal][admanager_hc_encrypted_signals] collection earlier, increasing the likelihood that gathered signals will be included in every ad request.